IzzySoprano/Books-MS3/TESTING.md

 -	Pre-fill – When a user edits a book review, the form is correctly filled in with the information they have previously entered (bar the 'genre' input which is mentioned in the Bugs and Fixes section).
 -	Buttons – Both the cancel and edit review buttons work as intended, with the edit review button correctly updating the database.
+- Rating - A Star icon is added from font awesome to give the interface a positive feel.

 ### Flash Messages